Master of Engineering - Computer Science

 - Ethics and Professionalism in Computer Science course

-All students are required to satisfy a requirement for a three-course concentration in the following three concentration areas of:
+All students are required to satisfy a requirement for a three-course concentration.
+The following concentration areas are approved:

 Upon completion of the program, individuals will be able to: